petrikvladimir/RoboMeshCat/docs/human.md

 You have two options to color the human mesh: (i) uniform color and (ii) per vertex color.
 Uniform color is default, it can be set with `color` argument of human and changed/animated by `.color` property.

-Per vertex color is cannot be animated as it requires to change the geometry internally.
+Per vertex color cannot be animated as it requires to change the geometry internally.